microsoft/vscode-dev-containers/containers/reasonml/README.md

 | *Definition type* | Dockerfile |
 | *Languages, platforms* | ReasonML |

+This image contains the development environment to work with [ReasonML](https://reasonml.github.io/) applications.
+It also includes [fish shell](https://fishshell.com/) to improve the CLI experience.

 ## Using this definition with an existing folder

-This image contains the development environment to work with ReasonML applications.
 To get started, follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.